50% OFF 100s of carpets - Browse Here - Many Offers End Tuesday

 Water resistant and waterproof are terms that are often used interchangeably, but they shouldn’t be!
 Each one offers a different level of protection against moisture.
 We’ll explain in more detail:

-• Water resistant laminate flooring
+Water resistant laminate flooring

-• Waterproof laminate flooring
+Waterproof laminate flooring

 On the other hand, laminate that’s properly waterproof, not just resistant, is the unicorn of the flooring world.
 It’s rare – and it’s magical!
-It’s been cleverly engineered to lock tightly, with advanced core materials to prevent water from penetrating the surface completely.
+The planks have been cleverly engineered to lock tightly to prevent water from penetrating between the gaps.
 This makes it suitable for areas with frequent exposure to water, such as bathrooms and kitchens.
-We have a product called Oceana, which has a manufacturers’ guarantee to be waterproof for up to seven days.
-How did we test it?
-It was submerged in a bucket of water for a week!

 How does water resistant or waterproof laminate flooring work?